-I take a deep breath of the salty sea air.
+I take a deep breath of the salty air.
 The wind has picked up.
 The waves are crashing against the beach.
-I open my eyes and look at the clouds that lie above the horizon, standing out sharply against the sky.
-They distribute the light of the evening sun and illuminate the entire beach in a unique orange glow.
+I open my eyes and look at the clouds that lie above the horizon and stand out sharply against the sky.
+They distribute the light of the evening sun and illuminates the entire beach in a unique orange glow.
 Despite the fresh breeze, I am not cold.
 The last rays of the day warm me.

 The day before, I started in a small town on the south coast of Spain.
 I grabbed my camera, sat down in the

 It’s the spontaneity that I love about photography.
 Of course – photography is my profession, but what I take away from such a road trip means more to me than images.
 The encounters with people in cities, in the countryside, on the markets inspires me and therefore enriches my life.
 My camera sharpens my senses and acts as a guide.

 It leads me to the market in Malaga, the Mercado Central de Atarazanas.
 Stepping through the entrance with its gigantic glass window, which depicts various monuments of Malaga, you’re immediately immersed in the hustle and bustle.
 Between all the stalls and booths with fruits, fish, meat, coffee, cheese, vegetables and spices, the atmosphere is reminiscent of the Arab markets on the other side of the Mediterranean.

 After a while, I head off.
 I want to arrive in Ronda today.

 When traveling, I love the rough, the uncomfortable, leaving my comfort zone.
 Since my childhood vacations which I spent with my parents in a car and in huts in Scandinavia, I have been attracted more to the north than to the south.
 A night in a simple hut without power and flowing water in the snowy mountains of Norway means more to me than the comfort of a hotel.
 In this moment, anything but luxurious, it is often this simplicity that makes the journey so attractive.
 To have left the comfort zone for a good shot.